cianclarke/node-gallery/README.md

 =====
 Node gallery can be used standalone, or in an existing node.js application.
 The example code has support for the Openshift and Heroku PaaS.
 ## Standalone
+Node Gallery supports deploys to OpenShift and Heroku out of the box.
 Modify [examples/app.js](examples/app.js) to your liking, add your albums & images to `resources/photos` & run using:

 	node example/app.js